How much does a digital menu board cost? [+VIDEO]

 Once you’ve settled on the hardware and software that’s best for you, you need to make sure you have the best content.
 If you’ve already had physical menu boards installed, you may want to rely on whatever service you used before.
 If this is your first time or you’re looking for a new setup from scratch, take a look at this article about how to get good content.

-Is digital signage more expensive than printed media?
+Is Digital Signage more expensive than printed media?

 So at this point, we can safely assume we’re spending something above £600 per for the first year per sign and roughly £200 per sign every year after.
-This might lead you to ask the question “Is digital signage more expensive than printed media?”
+This might lead you to ask the question “Is Digital Signage more expensive than printed media?”
 If you’re looking for a complete breakdown of cost differences between print and digital then refer to our dedicated article.